Big East Conference: Softball

-Swimming and Diving
+Swimming and diving

 Big East women's swimming & diving is made up of charter members Butler, Georgetown, Providence, Seton Hall, UConn, Villanova and Xavier (UConn was a charter member of the original Big East, but not of its 2013 version).
 St. John's cut women's swimming & diving in 2003 due to Title IX, when they also cut men's swimming & diving, football, men's cross country, men's indoor track & field, and men's outdoor track & field and added men's lacrosse.
 The Big East Conference originally started sponsoring women's swimming & diving in 1981–82, the same season in which the NCAA began sponsoring women's sports.

 The Big East Conference Women's Swimming & Diving Championships have been held at some of the most prestigious pools in the United States.
 These pools include: Indiana University Natatorium, which has hosted multiple NCAA Division I Women's Swimming & Diving Championships and multiple United States Olympic Swimming Trials and United States Olympic Diving Trials; Nassau County Aquatic Center, which has hosted NCAA Division I Women's Swimming & Diving Championships and the International Goodwill Games; and University of Pittsburgh's Trees Pool, which hosted a total of 17 Big East Conference Women's Swimming & Diving Championships.

-Out of the current members, Villanova has won a total of 15 Big East Conference Women's Swimming & Diving Championships.
+Out of the current members, Villanova has won a total of 17 Big East Conference Women's Swimming & Diving Championships.
+This includes a current streak of 12 in a row, which is tied for the second longest active NCAA conference championship win streak.